Selected Ambient Works 85–92: Reception and legacy

 Selected Ambient Works 8592 received acclaim and almost immediately acquired a "huge underground reputation".
 Andrew Smith, reviewing the album for Melody Maker, wrote: "Not since Kraftwerk has an artist understood texture in this way, made electronic music sound so organic and resonant, so full of life."
 The author and critic Simon Reynolds, writing in Melody Maker at the end of 1993, called it "the most sheerly beautiful album of '93 [and] also the most significant", and said it "gave credibility to the then emergent genre of ambient techno" and "singlehandedly won over many indie fans who hadn't really listened to much techno, thus encouraging them to seek out more".

 The album's stature grew in the decades following.
 It has been described as a defining electronica and ambient record that showcased electronic music as a work of "nuance and ambition" that took advantage of the LP format.
-Neil Mason, the editor of Electronic Sound, said the album "arrive[d] at exactly the right time.
+Neil Mason, the editor of Electronic Sound, said the album arrived "at exactly the right time.
 The acid house explosion of 1988 had ushered in an entirely new genre of music, but by 1992 it was beginning to settle and this sort of music was starting to cross over."
-Reviewing the album after its 2002 reissue, Rolling Stones Pat Blashill called it a "gorgeous, ethereal album" in which James "proved that techno could be more than druggy dance music".
+Reviewing the 2002 reissue, Rolling Stones Pat Blashill called it a "gorgeous, ethereal album" in which James "proved that techno could be more than druggy dance music".
 David M. Pecoraro of Pitchfork described "the creeping basslines, the constantly mutating drum patterns, the synth tones which moved with all the grace and fluidity of a professional dancer"; he described the album as "among the most interesting music ever created with a keyboard and a computer" despite its "primitive origins".
 In 2012 Reynolds said it "infuses everyday life with a perpetual first flush of spring".
 Peter Manning, in his book Electronic and Computer Music, wrote that James "managed finally to elevate [electronic music's] status to the mainstream consciousness of the general public".
 Selected Ambient Works 85–92 expanded the scope of ambient music and, according to Savage, it "defined a new techno primitive romanticism".
 AllMusic's John Bush called it "a masterpiece of ambient techno" and a "work of brilliance".